mortii/anki-morphs/docs/src/developer_guide/tests.md

 The testing framework is `Pytest` with these plugins:
 - [pytest-qt](https://pypi.org/project/pytest-qt/): allows for writing tests for PyQt5, PyQt6, PySide2 and PySide6 applications.
-- [pytest-xvfb](https://pypi.org/project/pytest-xvfb/): allows tests to be run without windows popping up during GUI tests or on systems without a display (like a CI).
+- [pytest-xvfb](https://pypi.org/project/pytest-xvfb/): allows tests to be run without windows popping up during GUI tests or on x11 systems without a display (like a CI).
+- [pytest-env](https://pypi.org/project/pytest-env/): sets an environment variable so windows don't pop up during testing for wayland systems.
 - [pytest-expect](https://pypi.org/project/pytest-expect/): stores test expectations by saving the set of failing tests, allowing them to be marked as xfail when running them in the future.
 - [pytest-sugar](https://pypi.org/project/pytest-sugar/): showing failures and errors instantly, adding a progress bar, and making the output look better.
 - [pytest-randomly](https://pypi.org/project/pytest-randomly/): randomly order tests and control random seed.